ilknurm/DevOps_Projects/1.Containerize_Java_App/README.md

 The application will be listening on port 80, binding to a container called 'vproapp' on port 8080
 ![nginx_our_file](https://github.com/ilknurm/DevOps_Projects/blob/main/1.Containerize_Java_App/images/nginx_conf.png)

+We delete the default Nginx configuration and copy our configuration to it.

 ```
 FROM nginx